tjay1760/Algorithms-and-data-structures/Computationnal thinking/notes.md

 ### Big-0 time notation
-Big -O time notation can be used to explain how long a program takes to execute with the growth of input Time complexity measures time taken whereas space complexity measure the amount of memory used
+Big -O time notation can be used to explain how long a program takes to execute with the growth of input Time complexity measures time taken whereas space complexity measure the amount of memory used **Why use big 0**
+Somettimes it can be a balance of the two factors for instance a tradeof can be done where space complexity is not a key issue
+**How to calculate Big-0**